How to Add More Muscle in the Gym

 - Limit to four days per week.

-- Make sure you’re including cardio to stay balanced and healthy.
+- Make sure you’re including conditioning to stay balanced and healthy.